andrew/ultimate-awesome/README.md

 - [fucking-awesome-redux](https://github.com/Correia-jpv/fucking-awesome-redux) - Awesome list of Redux examples and middlewares.
 With repository stars⭐ and forks🍴.
 - [awesome-cryptoiq](https://github.com/Crypto-IQ/awesome-cryptoiq) - Cryptocurrency resources.
 - [awesome-vue](https://github.com/Cyanhall/awesome-vue) - Better Awesome Vue List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
-- [awesome-filamentphp](https://github.com/damian-developer/awesome-filamentphp) - A list of packages, tutorials, and other resources from the filamentphp ecosystem.
 - [awesome-microservices](https://github.com/davidmerrick/awesome-microservices) - A list of resources for building and testing microservice architectures.
 - [awesome-data](https://github.com/dengyongqing/awesome-data) - 一份精心挑选的数据源资源索引。.
 - [awesome-open-synth](https://github.com/detroitsynth/awesome-open-synth) - An awesome list of open source audio routing, synthesis, and related libraries in a variety of languages.